• Skip to primary navigation

 (source: Yahoo Finance)

-How To Choose The Right Expiration Date
+How To Choose The Right Options Expiration Date

 Remember, we're selling a put.
 Puts decrease in value as the stock price rises and increase as the stock price goes down.
 So even if MSFT remains around 248 until May 28, the time component will continue to decay premium on the put option.